BIT-IMD-Learning-with-AS/imd3901-term-project-nard/documentation/blogposts/Milestone 2 - Damla.md

 **Overview**

 In his milestone we decided on our goal and weekly tasks as a team.
 We split the group work evenly for the Proposal Document and the Alpha Presentation.
-We created our Sprint 2 fpr this weel to set our weekly scope for the project.
+We created our Sprint 2 for this week to set our weekly scope for the project.
 Also, updated our tasks on the Jira board

 **Challenges**